• Skip to primary navigation

 tea tree blooming

-Once diluted, you can use it up to twice a day on the affected area.
-Keep an eye out for changes, especially if you are already taking medication for other conditions.
+Once diluted, you can use it twice daily on the affected area.
+Watch for changes, especially if you already take medication for other conditions.

 Virgin Coconut Oil